trchopan/chop.dev/content/about-me.md

 -   Hugo site builder

--   Emacs / Vim (I love both)
+-   Emacs / Vim hacker (I love both)

 ## Personal life {#personal-life}

 This year, 2022, I am 33 years old.
 I have a beautiful wife and a lovely daughter.

+{{< figure src="/ox-hugo/my-family_20220209_222649.png" width="720" >}}

 I love to travel with my wife.
 Every year we visit new places in Vietnam.
-We have never traveled outside Vietnam, but love to do it one day when Lina is a bit older and the world have Covid-19 a bit under control.
+We have never traveled outside Vietnam, but love to do it one day when Lina is a bit older and Covid-19 a bit under control.

 I love watching movies and contemplate the philosophy aspect of the art.